PrestaShop/prestashop-shop-creator/README.md

     4. <i><b>id</b></i>

-        The id tag which field inside the 'columns' description should be considered as a the reference unique field for relation resolution.
+        The 'id' tag sets which field inside the 'columns' property should be considered as a the reference unique field for relation resolution.

         Example:
         ```yaml